dan-t/vim-cpp-include/README.md

 Calling `:CppInclude` without any argument will take the name under the cursor, so you can use it to define a mapping.

 The present includes can be sorted by calling `:CppIncludeSort`, which uses `sort_order` for the sorting.
+The includes inside of one `sort_order` are sorted alphabetically.

 Configuration
 =============